-- Pigments: Color added to the concrete mix, coloring the cement (the aggregates will not catch any color .. they cannot be stained or colored); an endless variety of pigments is available.
+- Pigments: Color added to the concrete mix, coloring the cement (the aggregates will not catch any color).
+An endless variety of pigments is available.

 It’s tempting to think that you could mix and match these components endlessly to bring about the exact color that you want, or even find the most intriguing of color combinations.

 With color and concrete, it’s important to remember two things: